-\textit{Theoretical setup} - We consider an inviscid, barotropic, irrotational fluid at vanishing temperature, in a Minkowski spacetime.
-Adopting from now on units $\hbar = c = k_B =1$, the acoustic metric relevant for the phonon propagation is \be g_{\mu\nu}= \eta_{\mu \nu} + \left(c_s^2 - 1 \right) v_\mu v_\nu\,, \ee where $\eta _{\mu\nu} = $(1,-1,-1,-1) is the standard Minkowski metric, $c_s$ is the sound speed and $v_\mu $ is the fluid four velocity.
-For definiteness, we assume that the velocity is oriented along the negative $x$-axis and is given by \be v= c_s - C x + k y\,,\ee where $C$ and $k$ are two parameters, with $k \ll C$ to ensure a negligible flow along the $y$ direction. {The last term on the r.h.s. of~\eqref{eq:vx} represents a small shear perturbation to the fluid flow}.
-The horizon position corresponds to the place where the fluid velocity equals the speed of sound and it is schematically depicted in Fig.~\ref{fig:horizon_tilted}, with $\theta \simeq -k/C$ the tilting angle of the horizon with respect to the $y$-axis.
+To study whether viscous processes can arise in transonic fluids, we consider an idealized system: an inviscid, barotropic fluid at vanishing temperature in Minkowski spacetime.
+In this setting it can be shown that the phonon propagation can be viewed as the propagation of a scalar particle in an emergent gravitational background described by the acoustic metric~\cite{Barcelo:2005fc} \be g_{\mu\nu}= \eta_{\mu \nu} + \left(c_s^2 - 1 \right) v_\mu v_\nu\,, \ee where $\eta _{\mu\nu} = \text{diag}(1,-1,-1,-1)$ is the standard Minkowski metric, $c_s$ is the adiabatic sound speed and $v_\mu = \gamma(1, -{\bm v}) $ is the fluid four-velocity, with $\gamma$ the Lorentz factor.
+For definiteness, we assume that the velocity is oriented along the negative $x$-axis and its modulus is given by \be v= c_s - C x + k y\,,\ee where $C$ and $k$ are two parameters, with $k \ll C$ to ensure a negligible flow along the $y$ direction.
+The last term on the r.h.s. of~\eqref{eq:vx} represents a small shear perturbation to the fluid flow.
+The horizon position is the place where the fluid velocity equals the speed of sound and it is depicted in Fig.~\ref{fig:horizon_tilted} with a blue line.
+The acoustic horizon corresponds to an imaginary plane separating the supersonic and subsonic regions: no sound wave can classically propagate from the supersonic region to the subsonic one.
+In the left panel of Fig.~\ref{fig:horizon_tilted} it is shown the case with $k=0$, while the right panel corresponds to a fluid with a small shear component; in this case the horizon is tilted by the angle $\theta \simeq -k/C$ with respect to the $y$-axis.